TCD-SWENG-Group-18-2024/CodeCraft/README.md

 - Python 3 or higher
 - React
 - Flask
-- npm (Node Package Manager)
+- NPM (Node Package Manager)

 ## Getting Started

 Follow these steps to get the application running on your local machine:

-### Starting the Backend
+### Starting the Flask Backend

 1. Open your terminal.
-2. Navigate to the flask-backend directory.
+2. Navigate to the `backend` directory.
-3. create virtual environment
+3. Create a virtual environment:

    (Windows)
    ```
    python -m venv venv